All content ©2020 Walsingham Development Group (or otherwise with permission)

 The first Student Cross pilgrimage and the great Cross Carrying Pilgrimage for Penance and Prayer in 1948 began traditions that continue today.
 Each year Student Cross still walk to the shrine during Holy Week carrying wooden crosses.

 Today around 250,000 pilgrims visit Walsingham each year, as individuals or as parish groups accompanied by their priest.

-The National Pilgrimage Day, held every year on the last Bank Holiday Monday in May, is the biggest event, with up to 8,000 people taking part.
-A long procession follows Mary’s statue as it is carried through the village into the Abbey grounds, where a huge open air mass is celebrated.
+The National Pilgrimage, held every year on the late May Bank Holiday, is the biggest Anglican event, with approximately to 1,500-2,000 people taking part.
+A long procession follows the statue of Mary as it is carried through the village into the Abbey grounds, where an open air mass is celebrated.

 Other annual large day pilgrimages of several thousand people include the Roman Catholic ‘Dowry of Mary’, two Tamil pilgrimages, the Union of Catholic Mothers, the Syro-Malabar and Caribbean groups.